Discovering Sri Lanka: Your Ultimate Airport Guide

 Air Cargo TradeHigh-value exports

 Infrastructure development, such as expansions of airport terminals and upgrades to navigation systems, attracts investment and boosts the country’s global competitiveness.
-The government’s efforts to improve connectivity through liberalized aviation policies have poised Sri Lanka to enhance its economic position through its aviation sector.
+The government’s efforts to improve connectivity through liberalized aviation policies have positioned Sri Lanka to enhance its economic position through its aviation sector.

 Frequently Asked Questions

-How many international airports are in Sri Lanka and can you name them?
+How many international airports are in Sri Lanka, and can you name them?

 What is the primary airport to fly into when visiting Sri Lanka?